If you haven’t explored the beauty of the waterfalls in North Alabama yet, then don’t give it a second thought and pack your bags right now.

 The spill of surplus water forms this passage through the Chewacla Dam.
 The inlet falls from a height of 30 feet which is riveting to watch.
 There is a hiking spot with some beautiful Chewacla parks to explore.

-This place is easy to find out and is accessible to people of all ages.
+This place is easy to find and accessible to people of all ages.

 4. Desoto Falls

-This fall is extremely mesmerizing, falling from 100-104 feet which makes it more beautiful.
+This fall is extremely mesmerizing, falling from 100-104 feet, making it more beautiful.
 It is situated above the ravine of Desoto state park.

 Desoto Falls is known to be one of the tallest falls in Alabama.
 It is found in Mentone, a small town with wonderful nature’s beauty.